mjeanroy/rest-assert/docs/03-http-status-assertions.md

 ### `isStatusBetween`

-The most basic assertion: check that status code is between `start` value and `end` value (inclusive).
+The most basic assertion: check that status code is between `start` expected and `end` expected (inclusive).

 *Note: to improve readability, use this method if other provided assertions are not enough.*